shellspec/shellspec/README.md

 ## For developers

-If you want to know shellspec architecture and self test, see [CONTRIBUTING.md](CONTRIBUTING.md)
+If you want to know ShellSpec architecture and self test, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Version history